-Never use company devices (phones, tablets, computers) for your side business -- even if you're allowed to take them home, says Yate.
-They often contain tracking software, so employers could be peering over your shoulder, he says.
+Never use company devices (phones, tablets, computers) for your side business — even if you’re allowed to take them home, says Yate.
+Those tools often contain tracking software, so employers could be peering over your shoulder.

-With the advent of online marketplaces like eBay Inc. and Etsy, hobbyists are finding that they can make a little extra money on the side doing what they love.
+Thanks to online marketplaces such as eBay and Etsy, hobbyists are finding that they can make extra cash doing what they love.

-For three years, Jim "Griff" Griffith has sold men's shirts and shoes online.
+For years, Jim “Griff” Griffith has sold men’s shirts and shoes online.

 He figures he probably clears an extra $7,000 to $10,000 a year with his hobby.
-Plus, he picks up some pointers to use in his day job as the senior manager of seller community education and advocacy for eBay Inc.
+Plus, he picks up some pointers for his day job as the senior manager of seller community education and advocacy for eBay.

 Want to make it a regular habit?
 Stick to products you know and love, says Griffith, who estimates that he spends about two and a half hours a night on his side job.
 “If you love what you sell, it makes it easier” to turn that passion into a small business, he says.